bhauman/figwheel-main/docs/docs/create_a_build.md

 be your main unit of configuration.</div>

 `figwheel.main` has a CLI that is fairly expressive.
-However, most folks who work with it are going want to define a watch/compile process with a hot-reloading workflow to get the bulk of their work done.
+However, most folks who work with it are going to want to define a watch/compile process with a hot-reloading workflow to get the bulk of their work done.